shawna-tuli-silicon-valley/uci-ics-penn-medicine-global-radiation-oncology-analytics/README.md

 Journal TBA.

-Q9: Patterns of survivorship care of cervical cancer patients with or without HIV infection in Botswana 2015-2022?
+Q9: What are the patterns of survivorship care of cervical cancer patients with or without HIV infection in Botswana 2015-2022?

 Paper available in Fall 2023.